nubenetes/awesome-kubernetes/docs/istio.md

 - [github.com: kiali](https://github.com/kiali/kiali)
 - [medium.com: kiali project](https://medium.com/kialiproject)
 - [itnext.io: Find issues in your Istio mesh with Kiali](https://itnext.io/find-issues-in-your-istio-mesh-with-kiali-89d37d5e1fb1)
+- [dzone: Deployment Monitoring Tools — Kiali](https://dzone.com/articles/kubernetes-deployment-monitoring-tools-kiali) A description of common issues with deployment monitoring, and a features list of Kiali and how to use it.

 ## Jaeger tracing.
 Open source, end-to-end distributed tracing
 - Monitor and troubleshoot transactions in complex distributed systems